NewStrangeWorlds/BeAR/docs_src/sections/forward_models.rst

 .................

 The flat line model does not need a ``forward_model.config`` file since it has no configurable parameters.
-In the prior distribution file, this model requires a single free parameter that determines the flat line.
+In the prior distribution file this model requires a single free parameter that determines the flat line.

 This parameter needs to have the same units as the observational data.
 For example,